Feven

 And what were you doing in Eritrea?

 It was hard at first.
 I couldn't help feeling behind my friends who were at university in Eritrea.
 I was twenty-one and my classmates were sixteen or seventeen.
 I got on well with them, and they understood my background, but there was this gap that was present.
 For example, all I wanted to do was go to school, come home, study and sleep.
-I did, however, meet a friend who I'm still seeing today.
-Over time, this feeling calmed down and I realized that we all had different paths and that mine was like that.
+I did, however, meet a friend who I still see today.
+Over time, this feeling calmed down, and I told myself that we all had different paths and that mine was like that.
 If my friends from Geneva had ended up in Eritrea, they would have gone through the same thing I did.
 Today, this choice allows me to work and I don't regret it.

 "I have a passion for helping people.
 That is why I volunteered with the Association of Intercultural Mediators (AMIC) or even during COVID with the association Colis du Cœur."

-I feel very happy and fulfilled.
-Everything is going well: I speak with everyone, I work with a group of lawyers within a small NGO so they are very open and the atmosphere is family-like.
-Everything has gone smoothly from the beginning.
-The director is an incredible person and most of us are women.
-They understand that I am a student and I can arrange my schedule around exams and revision time, for example.
+'m very happy and fulfilled.
+Everything's going well: I talk to everyone, I work with a group of lawyers in a small NGO so they're very open and the atmosphere is family-like.
+Everything has gone smoothly from the start.
+The director is an incredible person and the majority of us are women.
+They understand that I'm studying and I can arrange my schedule around exams and revision time, for example.
 I make up my hours afterwards.
 It's perfect for me.

 "When I was looking for a job, I saw advertisements that said "French-speaking", "native French speaker" or even "European profile".
 You know you can do the job, but you don't fit the profile."